How to Dye Easter Eggs with Rice (No-Mess Rice Shake Easter Eggs)

 Hand holding up speckled red egg.

-What About the Coloured Rice?
+What About the Colored Rice?

 After we were done decorating the eggs, I made sure to leave the rice bags open in order to let the rice dry completely.
 (This worked fine because there wasn’t a lot of rice, but you can also pour it onto a baking sheet to dry if you want to speed things up.)